 He turns back, following the levee.
 Just keep driving.

-Then he is free.
-The dog, no longer lunging, is yet alive, but Mac hurriedly flees the scene, checking over his shoulders everywhere.
+He pulls free and hurriedly flees the scene, checking over his shoulders everywhere.

 By the time he pulls into a convenience store several miles away, shaking, he discovers a missing shoe.
 Back there.